craigfrancis/php-is-literal-rfc/readme-v2.txt

 }
 </code>

-Libraries can also abstract this for the developer, e.g. WordPress should support the following in the future ([[https://core.trac.wordpress.org/ticket/54042|#54042]]):
+Libraries can also abstract this, e.g. WordPress should support the following in the future ([[https://core.trac.wordpress.org/ticket/54042|#54042]]):

 <code php>
 $wpdb->prepare('SELECT * FROM table WHERE id IN (%...d)', $ids);